-- Effectively prevents, and for essential activities or uses, reduces pollution at source; - Fully addresses pollution both from a sectoral and horizontal approach of all related strategies and policies and focus on "essential services or products" concept which have a wider public benefit; - Is coherent and creates bridges and has synergies among all related EU laws and policies (e.g. on chemicals, industry, water, noise, and air, etc.) - Provides the necessary tools and instruments to continuously improve on the efforts and benchmarking (of all economic actors involved) so to ensure proper tracking of progress towards delivery of the set action plan. - Is bold in which policy instruments to take and abandons counterproductive dogmas that limit progress such as 'technology neutrality', 'fuel choice', command and control type versus market-based instruments, 'acceptable risk' or exposure-based thresholds.
+- Effectively prevents and, for essential activities or uses, reduces pollution at source; - Fully addresses pollution both from a sectoral and horizontal approach throughout all related strategies and policies, and focuses on an "essential services or products" concept which have a wider public benefit; - Is coherent and creates bridges and synergies among all related EU laws and policies (e.g. on chemicals, industry, water, noise, and air, etc.); - Provides the necessary tools and instruments to continuously improve on the efforts and benchmarking of all economic actors involved, to ensure proper tracking of progress towards delivery of the set action plan; - Is bold in which policy instruments to take and abandons counterproductive dogmas that limit progress such as 'technology neutrality', 'fuel choice', command and control type versus market-based instruments, 'acceptable risk' or exposure-based thresholds.

-ZPAP is expected to set a potentially transformative agenda, essential for the credibility of the European Green Deal and to deliver a zero pollution future next generations deserve.
+The ZPAP is expected to set a potentially transformative agenda, which is essential for the credibility of the European Green Deal and to deliver the zero pollution future that next generations deserve.
 The systematic integration of the growing scientific evidence on pollution impacts should lead to an accelerated and high ambition agenda.
 Citizens and the planet deserve nothing less.